yukseelalkis/yukseelalkis/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=yukseelalkis" alt="Yüksel Alkış" /> </p>

-I'm Yüksel from Türkiye, a recent graduate in Computer Engineering (also known as Computer Science) from Iskenderun Technical University.
+I'm Yüksel from Türkiye, a recent graduate in Computer Engineering  from Iskenderun Technical University.
 I specialize in Flutter development and am passionate about mobile software development.
 My focus is on building efficient, user-friendly, and visually appealing mobile applications.

 I enjoy learning new technologies and constantly strive to improve my skills.
 With a solid foundation in software engineering principles, I am eager to contribute to impactful projects and grow as a developer in the mobile app industry.